microsoft/Partner-Center-PowerShell/docs/help/PartnerCenter.md

 Adds a customer user to a specified role.

 ### [Connect-PartnerCenter](Connect-PartnerCenter.md)
-Connects to Partner Center with an authenticated account for use with cmdlet requests.
+Connect to Partner Center with an authenticated account for use with partner cmdlet requests.

 ### [Disconnect-PartnerCenter](Disconnect-PartnerCenter.md)
 Disconnects the current session from Partner Center.